cannandev/plain-ole-jekyll-blog/topics.md

 * Introducing the _Design for Devs_ series
 * Avoid these four mistakes when implementing a CMS
+  * naming things your way
+  * only providing developer documentation
+  * scrape a site for content
+  * still allowing code in body fields
 * Still waterfall and you didn't even know it
   * The formal phases of Waterfall
   * Waiting for a MaxVP instead of an MVP